badd-labs/badd-labs/lab4-20/README.md

 #### LAB EXERCISE 2: BLOCKCHAIN LOGGING USING DATA FIELD [GRADE 30%]

-Implement the function of `bkc_logging(log)` using the data field in sendTransaction method.
+Implement the function of `bkc_logging(log)` using the `data` field in the `sendTransaction` method.
 You may want to show/check the log string you logged into the blockchain using `getTransaction` method.

 #### LAB EXERCISE 3: BLOCKCHAIN LOGGING USING RECIPIENT ADDRESS [GRADE 20%]

-Implement the function of `bkc_logging(log)` using the recipient address in sendTransaction method.
-If your log is greater than 20 bytes, you can separate it into multiple addresses and send multiple transactions to those addresses.
+Implement the function of `bkc_logging(log)` that encode logged data in the recipient address (i.e., `to` address) in the `sendTransaction` method.
 You may want to show/check the log string you logged into the blockchain using `getTransaction` method.

+Hint: 1) You may need to use `keccak256` hash algorithm to generate an Ethereum address out of the logged data.
+2) Alternatively, you can manually generate a blockchain address of a fixed length.
+When the logged data is fewer than 20 bytes, you may need to pad the data to 20 bytes.
+Or when the logged data is longer than 20 bytes, you can separate it into multiple addresses and send multiple transactions to those addresses.

 #### LAB EXERCISE 4: TRANSACTION FEES [GRADE 20%]